Kosice peace marathon

 MY FIRST MARATHON

-Under this name is hidden the program that attracted hundreds of runners to the start, eager to make their marathon debut in Košice.
-Let’s look at the stories, motivations and preparation of a few of them.
+This name hides a challenge that hundreds of runners have accepted in 2024, determined to complete their first marathon in Košice.
+Let’s look at the stories of a few of them.

 Stanislav Žakarovský